natcap/invest.users-guide/source/sdr.rst

  8. **:math:`k_b`** and **:math:`IC_0`**: two calibration parameters that determine the shape of the relationship between hydrologic connectivity (the degree of connection from patches of land to the stream) and the sediment delivery ratio (percentage of soil loss that actually reaches the stream; cf. Figure 3).
 The default values are :math:`k_b=2` and :math:`IC_0=0.5`.

- 9. :math:`\mathbf{SDR_{max}}`: the maximum SDR that a pixel can reach, which is a function of the soil texture (Vigiak et al. 2012).
+ 9. :math:`\mathbf{SDR_{max}}`: the maximum SDR that a pixel can reach, which is a function of the soil texture.
+More specifically, it is defined as the fraction of topsoil particles finer than coarse sand (1000 μm; Vigiak et al. 2012).
 This parameter can be used for calibration in advanced studies.
-The default value is 0.8.
+Its default value is 0.8.

+ 10. **Drainage layer (optional)** A raster with 0 and 1s, where 1s correspond to pixels artificially connected to the stream (by roads, stormwater pipes, etc.).
+The flow routing will stop at these "artificially connected" pixels, before reaching the stream network.

 Running the Model
 =================